jirgn/.dotfiles/README.md

 ## Fonts
 I use the [NerdFonts]( https://github.com/ryanoasis/nerd-fonts ), because of their iconset that is compatible with powerline as well as NERDTree.
-In my opinion the [DejaVu Font](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/DejaVuSansMono/Regular/complete/DejaVu%20Sans%20Mono%20for%20Powerline%20Nerd%20Font%20Complete%20Mono.ttf) is a good choice for coding and the terminal.
 Just download it, install it on your system and ensure it is used by your favourite Terminal(emulator).

 ## Installation